On phase change and latent heat models in metal additive manufacturing process simulation: General thermal model

 Temperatures $T$ are prescribed on the boundary part $\Gamma_T$ and heat fluxes on $\Gamma_{\vec{q}}$.
 The heat flux $\vec{q}$ is specified by Fourier's law for isotropic material,

-Material properties, namely (volumetric) heat capacity $C$ and conductivity $k$, depend on temperature but also on phase.
-The modeling of these parameters and the introduction of the phase change problem are found in Section~\ref{sec:model_phase_latent}.
+Material properties, namely (volumetric) heat capacity $c$ and conductivity $k$, may in general depend on the temperature $T$ but also on the phase $r$ (see Section~\ref{sec:temp_dep_params} for the definition of phase fractions and the interpolation of material parameters).
+In this contribution, spatial discretization will be based on the finite element method (see Section~\ref{sec:numerics}), i.e.~\eqref{eq:heat_equation} has to be transferred into its weak form via multiplication with a test function $\delta T$ and integration by parts, viz.